akoenig/prisma-kubernetes-deployment/readme.md

 The definition would create an internal load balancer with the name `database`.
 The service is then reachable by this name within the `prisma` namespace.
 A little explanation about the `spec` section:

   * **ports:** Here you map the service port to the actual container port.
 In this case the mapping is `3306` to `3306`.
-  * **selector:** Kind of an query.
-The load balancer redirects traffic to Pods which are matching those labels.
+  * **selector:** Kind of a query.
+The load balancer identifies `Pods` by selecting the ones with the specified labels.

 After creating this file, you can apply it with: